9 KPI’s to create for your Cleaning StaffStaff Engagement

 Done well, KPI’s can provide focus and incentive for your staff members, done poorly and you’ll wish you never attempted.
 Read on to find out how to adopt a KPI strategy into your workplace properly.

-Before you do anything, you need to decide on the best way to get your staff involved and create an incentive that will engage them without making it too easy or offering too much.
+Before you create KPI's for your Cleaning Staff, you need to decide on the best way to get your staff involved and create an incentive that will engage them without making it too easy or offering too much.
 By ensuring that your KPI’s are part of an employment contract or agreement between you and your staff you can make it more official and set it out properly.

 During your KPI planning process it’s important to consider your financial limits as you decide on your reward system.